 After all the caterpillar belts have been wounded, they are fixed with pouring adhesive.
 The caterpillar at both ends was adjusted to have natural slack.
 Though I made it up from 80 pieces of the manual designation, shorten one track piece because it was too loose.
 I fixed two of them inside solidly without becoming too nervous.

-The photo-etched parts are used in many places, and it is quite difficult to assemble other than four track belts.
-Many explanations are unclear how to install parts and installation locations.
+The photo-etched parts are used in many places, and it is quite difficult to assemble other than four-track belts.
+Many explanations are unclear about how to install parts and installation locations.
 I wonder if there is no way because it is the first release item of Amusing Hobby, or did they rush to release as compete with Takom and Panda from the first product?

 Mat Medium was mixed with earth material (small sand) and painted on the bottom of the tank.
 I usually do not add soil and dirt so much, I have been using a lot this time.
 What will happen?
 I am worried.

 Object 279 was a prototype tank developed in the 1950s.
 The four caterpillars are a very interesting item like a tank plastic model.
 Because of this structure, the ground pressure was low and the mobility seemed to be high.
 When you see the moving picture, it runs on muddy roads and steep slopes without difficulties.

 The tank body like the disk is designed to not overtake the blast.
 By the way, this tank was thought to operate under the nuclear war.
 It will be able to act both in the nuclear missile blast and the radiation-contaminated area.

 In the 1960s, the political leadership of the Soviet Union changed and the cost of Object 279 was too high, so the plan was canceled.
 The main gun was 130 mm, the machine gun was 14.5 mm and had powerful arms.
 After all, only one prototype was made.